IPMT Function in Excel

 - PV: PV is present value is used as a value of payments.

 - [FV]: FV is optional here.
 It is the future value.
-If you receive a loan then this is the final payment at the end.
+If you receive a loan, then this is the final payment at the end.
 It will assume 0 as FV.

 - [Type]: Type is optional here.
 It indicates that the payments are due.
 There are two types of parameters for the type.

-- 0: It is used if payments are due at the end of the period and it automatically defaults.
+- 0: It is used if payments are due at the end of the period, and it automatically defaults.

 - 1: It is used if payments are due at the beginning of the period.

-How to use IPMT in Excel Function?
+How to use the IPMT Function in Excel?
+(Examples)